tyler-smith/snowglobe/spec/snowglobe.md

 Additionally, the protocol must have the following properties:

-- Permissionless: Anybody should be able to offer or perform sampling.
+- **Permissionlessness:** Anybody should be able to offer or perform sampling.
-- Low finality latency: On the order of 1 second.
+- **Low latency:** Decisions finalized on the order of seconds.
-- Metastability: Participants quickly collapse toward a single decision and resist tipping backwards.
+- **Metastability:** Participants actively work to collapse toward a single decision and resist tipping backwards.
-- Quiescent: once a decision has been reached it is irreversible and no more work needs to be done to maintain the finalized state.
+- **Quiescence:** Once a decision has been reached it is irreversible and no more work needs to be done to maintain that finalized state.
-- Scalable membership set: We want anybody who is interested to join.
+- **Scalable Membership:** We want anybody who is interested to be able to join.
-- Scalable resource usage: We need to scale to global cash levels.
+- **Scalable Resource Usage:** We need to scale to global cash levels.
-- Byzantine fault tolerant: We can't assume that all participants will be honest and need to tolerate malicious behaviors.
+- **Byzantine fault tolerance:** We can't assume that all participants will be honest and need to tolerate malicious behaviors.

 # Protocol Overview